artemisxen/CV/README.md

 ## Artemis Xenaki

 I am an experienced Civil Engineer looking to turn my passion for software development into a career.
 Through my 13 years background in civil engineering I have developed excellent problem solving and analytical skills.

-I am currently learning to code at Makers Academy, through an intensive 16-week software development bootcamp..
+I am currently learning to code at Makers Academy, through an intensive 16-week software development bootcamp.

 As an individual, I am very positive towards new challenges and responsibilities and my career intentions are to be involved in Software Development roles.

 ## Skills